 10:30 pm Lights Out

 Each summer, Camp Harmony collects donations from campers for a missions offering during camp.
 Half of the offering is designated for a ministry somewhere around the world.
 The other half is designated for a project at the camp so we can continue to improve our ministry.
 In 2017, our offering will be divided between Samaritan's Purse Operation Christmas Child (we are a shoebox drop-off location) and the creation of a Disc Golf course for here at Camp.

 Arrival & Departure

-Registration will take place from 6-7 pm in Faith Hall on the first date listed in the brochure for all camps except Performing Arts Camp.
+Registration for resident camps will take place from 6-7 pm in Faith Hall on the first date listed in the brochure for all camps except Performing Arts Camp.
 PAC registration will take place at 2 pm in order to ensure a prompt departure from Camp.
 Pick-up for week-long camps will take place at 6 pm on the final date listed in the brochure at the camper’s cabin.
 Pick-up for mini camps will take place at 5:30 pm at Faith Hall.
 If you need to make special arrangements for pick-up, please let us know in advance.
 We will not release a child to anyone other than the parents/guardians written on their forms unless given written consent in advance.

 Feel free to stop by the camp store while you are at camp for registration & pick up.
 We have ice cream, soda, and candy!
 You can also buy Camp Harmony t-shirts, sweatshirts and other souvenir items.
 The camp store will be open each day after lunch and dinner.
 We recommend giving your camper a maximum of $15-20 per week to spend in the camp store.